 And since the ad platforms can’t reliably track activity that takes place more than one week after someone clicks on an ad, focusing on the numbers you see inside your dashboard is short-sighted.

-But at the end of the day, it’s impossible to track the overlap between how paid advertising, lead gen directories, and organic content marketing affect each other.
+At the end of the day, it’s impossible to track the overlap between how paid advertising and organic / content marketing affect each other.

 Because of this, many marketers have moved beyond the typical Cost per Lead you can see in Google or Facebook (which has never been 100% accurate), and now measure success in terms of Total Marketing Dollars Spent relative to Total Sales Generated.